diansigit/code-a-mobile-app-with-nativescript/README.md

-# Intoruction to NativeScript
+# Code a Mobile App With NativeScript
 ## Instructor: [Keyvan Kasaei](https://tutsplus.com/authors/keyvan-kasaei)

 NativeScript is a framework for building cross-platform native mobile apps.
 It allows developers to use Javascript, Typescript or Angular to build apps for IOS & Android.
-Unlike Cordova, which uses WebView for rendering the UI of the app, NativeScript uses the native platform's rendering engine and accesses the Native API, which means that it provides a truly native user experience.
+Unlike Cordova, which uses WebView for rendering the UI of the app, NativeScript uses the native platform's rendering engine and accesses the native APIs, so that it provides a truly native user experience.

-In this hort course, Tutsplus Author Keyvan Kasaei will introduce you to Nativescript, and step by step helps you to get started building a simple application, get familier with it's simple workflow and finally we disover why you should consider Nativescript for your next mobile app project.
+In this course, Keyvan Kasaei will introduce you to NativeScript, and show you step-by-step how to build a simple application.
+Along the way you'll learn how to implement a simple app workflow with network requests, an MVVM architecture, and some of the most important NativeScript UI components.
+By the end, you'll understand why you should consider NativeScript for your next mobile app project.

 ## Source Files Description

-This repository contains the a NativeScript example Application written in pure JavaScript and covers various aspects.
-The app is a mini browser for github.
-Users will login with their github Credentials and then are taken to Details screen which shows User Profile's Meta Information and fianlly the last screen is the repositories List.
+This repository contains the source code for the course project.
+The app is a mini browser for GitHub.
+Users will login with their GitHub credentials and then are taken to **Details** screen which shows user profile meta information.
+Afterward, they can click through to a list of their repositories.

 ## Installation Process: